coindxter/flet_blackjack/README.md

-# pyuno
+# flet-blackjack
-Uno made with python and flet
+Blackjack made with python and flet